Piebee007/Setting-up-a-world-in-Gazebo/isa-instructions/README.md

 ## Editing the model ##
 The __best__ thing to do to edit the model would be with Blender.

+# __IMPORTANT!!!__ #
+When seperating the glass and the gazebo model, seperate the glass, copy the new object in a new file and export that.
+Then go back to the building model before the glass has been seperated and delete the glass faces.
+This will cause there to be an "invisible" floor which __will cause CHAOS__

+If floating robot/invisible wall showing on Lider, send a message as it is a complete nightmare!

 # Glass and Gazebo #
 Glass from Blender __won't__ be transfered to Gazebo.